 (6) An estimate of the total public burden (in hours) associated with the collection: The total hour burden to complete the nominations is 60 annual burden hours.

-If additional information is required contact: Mrs. Brenda E. Dyer, Deputy Clearance Officer, United States Department of Justice, Information Management and Security Staff, Justice Management Division, National Place, 601 D Street, NW, Washington, DC.Start Signature
+If additional information is required contact: Ms. Brenda E. Dyer, Deputy Clearance Officer, United States Department of Justice, Information Management and Security Staff, Justice Management Division, Suite 1600, Patrick Henry Building, 601 D Street NW., Washington, DC 20530.Start Signature

 Brenda E. Dyer,